georgetown-cs-edu/chirpy/README.md

 * up to -50: does not successfully implement required functionality
   * -7: doesn't check that user's password matches during registration
   * -15: password authentication does not work
+  * -20: doesn't persist state to database or other persistent storage (e.g., files)
 * -40: does not implement "extra" functionality (see above)
 * up to -20: program instability / crashes
 * up to -10: failure to adhere to class code style guidelines